-If you’re used to hiking long stretches of terrain with heavy packs on your back, then maybe you can skip this one.
-But those of us who range from average to flabby, consider that we aren’t mule horses, and not in the best of shape.
+If you’re used to hiking long stretches of terrain with a heavy pack on your back, then maybe you can skip this one.
+But those of us who range from average to flabby, consider that we aren’t mule horses and not in the best of shape.
 It’s best to accept this ahead of time, because in the process of seeking out your shots, you’ll climb many a steep and arduous mountain, and for this reason, it’s best to leave the heavy tripod at home.

-After a few trips carrying my full-weight tripod, I thought it was time to give myself a gift–a travel tripod.
+After a few trips carrying my full-weight tripod, I thought it was time to give myself a gift: a travel tripod.
 Invest in one.
 It’s worth it.

 4. For the Love of Contrast

 There is no even keel when it comes to lighting the landscape evenly in the mountains.
 A bright sky might just be sitting above a group of mountains that are totally in shadow.
 With most cameras, the dynamic range is too low to capture the detail of both.
 To overcome this issue, you will probably want to invest in a graduated neutral density filter, which will allow you to do things like darken the sky, so that you can get more precise detail in the mountain ridge and sky you’re photographing.

 In fact, it can be pretty darn busy, which can pose a problem when you’re looking for a good foreground element.
 This is something you can’t bypass, as a good foreground element not only captures your viewer’s eye but also gives the shot depth.
 In nature, this can be a serious challenge; the terrain is full of hundreds of different elements (refer to the shadows point above), competing for your attention.
 It can be difficult to set up a shot where you actually have something in the foreground.